ddrscott/wiz-term/README.md

 # wiz-term

-A standalone terminal emulator with split panes, built with Tauri 2, SvelteKit 2, and xterm.js.
+A standalone terminal emulator with split panes and integrated browser, built with Tauri 2, SvelteKit 2, and xterm.js.

 ---